SvenTiigi/WhatsNewKit/README.md

 } else {
     // WhatsNewViewController is `nil` this Version has already been presented }

+// Or invoke present on the WhatsNewViewController
+// to avoid the need of unwrapping the optional whatsNewViewController?.present(on: self)
 ```

 > ☝️ Please keep in mind the `WhatsNewViewController` initializer will only become `optional` and checks if the Version has been already presented if you pass a `WhatsNewVersionStore` object.